Scroll to bottom of this page for the Candidate Registration Form

 Exceptions to Normal Monthly Testing

-August – No VE session is held at the SVARC clubhouse, as there is a VE session held in conjunction with the SVARC Berryville Hamfest (held the first Sunday in August annually).
+August – No VE session is held at the SVARC clubhouse, as there is a VE session in conjunction with the SVARC Berryville Hamfest (held the first Sunday in August annually).

 Other Exceptions